 How to make logic gates using multiplexers?

 Similarly, by applying some logic, you can derive all other gates using just 2:1 Mux.
 Try it!
-It’s a good logical ability increasing exercise.
+It’s a good exercise for increasing logical ability.

 What is a demultiplexer?